ttscoff/bunch/integration/bettertouchtool.md

 title: BetterTouchTool
 parent: Integration
 ---
+# Integrating with BetterTouchTool

 [btturl]: https://docs.folivora.ai/docs/1103_custom_url_scheme.html
 [bttas]: https://docs.folivora.ai/docs/1102_apple_script.html
 [btt]: https://folivora.ai/

 [BetterTouchTool][btt] is an amazing automation utility for building actions for your trackpad, keyboard, touch bar, and more.
+It's available [via Setapp](https://go.setapp.com/stp44) and as a [standalone purchase](https://folivora.ai/buy).
 It also happens to have a fully-fledged url scheme that can be used to trigger actions, save and set variables, and even things like updating text in your touch bar or displaying webviews and HUDs.

 ## Triggering BetterTouchTool from Bunch